Cataracts in Cats

 • infection: viral, bacterial, fungal, or protozoal

 The most common cause of cataracts in cats is inflammation within the eye, which is often described as uveitis.
-This can occur as a result of a number of underlying diseases processes.
+This condition can result from a number of underlying diseases processes.
 Uveitis can lead the body’s immune system to recognize the lens as a foreign material, contributing to the formation of cataracts.

 What are the signs of cataracts?

 The signs of cataracts vary significantly, depending on the size of the cataract.
-In many cats, cataracts are detected early in their development, during a routine physical exam.
-These cats may not be showing signs of cataracts at home, because the cataracts have not yet progressed to the point that they are affecting the cat’s vision.
+In many cats, cataracts are detected early, during a routine physical exam.
+These cats may not show signs of cataracts at home, because the cataracts have not yet progressed to the point that they are affecting the cat’s vision.

 In cats with advanced cataracts, however, you may notice that the eyes have a hazy appearance in certain types of light.
-You may also note that your cat seems to have trouble seeing well enough to get around your home.
+You may also note that your cat has trouble seeing well enough to get around your home.
 She may have trouble going up or down stairs, finding her food bowl, or navigating around furniture that has been moved from its previous location.

 How will my veterinarian diagnose cataracts?

-Cataracts are diagnosed on the basis of an ophthalmic exam.
+Cataracts are diagnosed by an ophthalmic exam.
 Your veterinarian will use a special instrument called an ophthalmoscope to look into your cat’s eye and assess its internal structures.
-If your veterinarian sees abnormal opacities on the surface of the lens, your cat will be diagnosed with a cataract.
+If your veterinarian sees abnormal opacities within or on the surface of the lens, they will diagnose your cat with a cataract.

 Once your cat has been diagnosed with cataracts, your veterinarian will perform a diagnostic workup to determine the cause of the cataracts.
 In most cats, cataracts develop as a secondary reaction to some other underlying disease.
-Your veterinarian will perform a thorough physical exam, blood tests, a urinalysis, and other diagnostics in an attempt to determine the underlying cause of your cat’s cataracts.
+Your veterinarian will perform a thorough physical exam, blood tests, a urinalysis, and other diagnostics to try and determine the underlying cause of your cat’s cataracts.

 How are cataracts treated?